 That’s the brand that can be proud of its storytelling and successful values messaging to the TA.
 If you’ve ever seen at least one of its fresh ads, you totally get what we mean.
 Innovation, diversity, and social impact are at the top of the brand values.
 Meanwhile, customers' inspiration and emotional rise are achieved not only through the ads.
 Nike extrapolates its philosophy into action by taking part in numerous social events and initiatives.
 One of the most illustrative ones is the campaign featuring Muslim women athletes and begging the philosophical question on the social perception of the personality and the race conflict in the contemporary world.

 Another excellent marketing strategy is celebrities involvement in the brand’s promotion.
 However, today it should go along with the gripping story behind it as the very figure of the celebrity won’t do all for you.
 Red Bull sets a good example here by showing the power of the human being questioning his limits.
 We’re speaking about Felix Baumgartner’s jump from the stratosphere that underlines the whole marketing motto of Red Bull — fearless risk-taking.

 Are You Already More Confident in Strategic Marketing?

 We do hope that this article has given your a deeper dive into the topic of marketing strategy in the post-COVID time.
 If you have any questions open or like to get professional help, just let us help you with your business growth.
-Contact Dashdevs, and you’ll be granted with both strategic consulting and personalized tech solutions!
+Contact DashDevs, and you’ll be granted both strategic consulting and personalized tech solutions!